Important: This help article applies to the Single Sign-on service, which is being replaced by Microsoft Multi-Factor Authentication (MFA).

-You should not use the same primary device that you sign-in to Warwick web services with as a system to generate two-step codes.
+You should not use the same primary device that you sign in to Warwick web services with as a system to generate two-step codes.

-- Microsoft Authenticator (iOS, Android/Play Store)
+- Google Authenticator (iOS, Android)

 - andOTP (Android)

-You do not need a camera on the device you are using, you can type in the secret which is displayed on the two-step set-up page after clicking the "I can't scan the code" link (see below).
+You do not need a camera on the device you are using.
+You can type in the secret that is displayed on the two-step set-up page after selecting I can't scan the code (see below).

 Laptops and desktops

-During the set-up process, click the "I can't scan the code" link and note down the key displayed in the dialog window.
-You can then import this secret into your chosen application and use it to generate codes.
+During the set-up process, select I can't scan the code, then note down the code in the Secret box.
+You can then import this secret into your chosen application and use it to generate two-step codes.

 It is also possible to use the Authy service mentioned in the previous section, provided you're able to sign up for an account.
 Simply add a new account and enter the secret you received in the step above:

 - Turn on two-step authentication